rafsanislam09/Windows-KVM/README.md

 **Installation of VirtIO drivers :**

-1. Go to virtio-win*** marked as a CDROM in File Explorer.
+1. Go to `virtio-win-<version-number>` disk marked as a CDROM in File Explorer.

 2. Run virtio-win-guest-tools.exe as an administrator.